hejunxian256/PHBS_BlockChain_2019/BlockChain_Homework2/README.md

 ### Test1: **GenesisBlock()**
 #### **Purpose**
-**_GenesisBlock()_** is to test whether we can create a new block chain with a genesis block
+**_GenesisBlock()_** is to test whether we can create a new block chain with a genesis block.

 #### **Test Case and Analysis**
 * A mined the genesis block, so the coinbase transaction goes to A.
-* Then we create a new block chain with the genesis block, so the highest block of the chain should be the genesis block and the _MaxHeightUXTOPool_ should include only 1 transaction: the coinbase transaction of genesis block
+* Then we create a new block chain with the genesis block, so the highest block of the chain should be the genesis block and the _MaxHeightUXTOPool_ should include only 1 transaction: the coinbase transaction of genesis block.

 #### **Code**
 ```java